ForgeGit/ignite_wotlk/README.md

 A less well-documented Ignite bug in Wrath of the Lich King is the opposite of Ignite Munch (from now on, "Ignite Vomit"), which allows an ignite to keep rolling and result in an additional tick that should not have occurred.

+Until recently (at the moment of writing), this bug had not been documented or described at all for Wrath of the Lich King Classic.

 This bug has been discussed in an [ElitistJerk forum thread in 2008 [1]](https://web.archive.org/web/20100412150438/http://elitistjerks.com/f31/t19766-mage_rolling_ignites_they_back/), and the first documented claim for it can be traced back to another [ElitistJerk thread in 2007[2]](https://web.archive.org/web/20110810120414/http://elitistjerks.com/f31/t12302-mage_ignites_working_correctly/).

 <img src="img/old_2007.png" />